 When you are walking a show jumping course, don’t just do it to memorize it and measure the related distances.
 Take some time to develop a plan.
 How would you take the curves to have a good approach to the obstacles?
 Check for any slopes on the terrain.
 See where the entrance door and the stables are and remember that horses tend to go faster when they are heading towards them.

 Once you started your round, don’t pay that much attention to distance.
 If you have a good canter, and you are approaching the fences with enough rhythm, take your horse steady to the jump and wait for the fence to come to you.
 Focus on keeping a good rhythm along the course.
 Compensate the slopes and other external factors.
 If you can do this, you will be able to do a smooth round, which will look natural and harmonious.

-Riders too aware of distance are so worried about not missing it that they may end with no faults, but their ride will look uneven and dirty.
+Riders too aware of distance are so worried about not missing it that they may end with no faults, but their ride will look uneven.
 You can tell that they are intervening too much.
 If you are doing a class against the clock, knowing your horse is essential to know how much you can ask of it, and he will find the distance himself.